reema0814/mslearn-fabric/Instructions/Labs/03-real-time-analytics.md

 You will be able to complete the following tasks:

+- Task 1: Create a KQL database
+- Task 2: Use KQL to query the sales table
+- Task 3: Create a Power BI report from a KQL Queryset
+- Task 4: Use delta tables for streaming data

 ### Task 1: Create a KQL database

 Kusto query language (KQL) is used to query static or streaming data in a table that is defined in a KQL database.
 To analyze the sales data, you must create a table in a KQL database and ingest the data from the file.